Star Furniture Company, a manufacturer of high-quality, traditional-style bedroom suites, opens for business in Zeeland, Michigan.

 Nelson's Comprehensive Storage System, which uses vertical space to free up living space, is introduced.

 The Herman Miller Furniture Company incorporates, becoming Herman Miller, Inc. The Herman Miller Research Division, which will later become the Herman Miller Research Corporation, opens in Ann Arbor, Michigan, as a wholly owned subsidiary.
-Its president is inventor and teacher Robert Propst.
+Robert Propst becomes president.

 Herman Miller's textiles and accessories retail shop, the Textiles and Objects Shop (a.k.a.
 T & O), opens in New York City.
 It will close in 1967.